ChiragPatankar/AI-Customer-Support-Bot--MCP-Server/README.md

 ## License

-[Your License Here]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For support, please contact [Your Contact Information]
+For support, please create an issue in the repository or contact the development team.